JasonHatfield/GCU/Week-6/Discussion-Responses/DR-1.md

 # Week 6: Learning Goals
 Skim over this week's reading.
 Look at the table of contents and/or index.
 What is a topic that you see that interest you the most?
 (150+ words minimum, use a refence or quote, APA reference)
 ### Response
 Multithreading is the topic that I want to learn more about this week.
 Until now, we have learned how to run code line by line, and simultaneously running multiple threads can be very useful in a program.
 By implementing the Thread class in Java, the program can create multiple instances of the same object and then run those instances simultaneously.
 For example, if we were to create a class named MultiThread with instances in the main class method names thread1 and thread 2, we could call the thread simultaneously for each method.
+(Coding with John, 2021).

 In the following example, the program iterates over four threads and prints the results to the console five times.